 P&G Clean Water - In 2010 we started a partnership with P&G Children's Safe Drinking Water Program.
-It has been implemented in all three of SOTENI's Villages of Hope.
+This program has been implemented in all three of SOTENI's Villages of Hope.
 The main goal of the project is to provide clean drinking water to people who are HIV+ thus minimizing opportunistic water borne illnesses.
 In 2017 Round 4 was started reaching around 141 groups and 2000 households.

 The packets for cleaning the water are distribute during monthly support group meetings.
 The ABDs provide each member with an average of thirty P&G Purifier of Water Packets, varying depending on family size, at each meeting to provide them with clean water up until the next scheduled meeting.
 Every meeting contains an educational component varying from HI/AIDS prevention & transmission, family planning, prevention of mother to child transmission, group management, nutrition, and water and safety and hygiene.